uniblockchain/OpenShift-Container-Platform-Installation/README.md

 # OpenShift - Lab Environment

 ## This project contains a collection of tools and resources required to
-## implement OpenShift Container Platform within the Santander environment.
+## implement OpenShift Container Platform.

 ## A script, which containerizes the install, has been created for
 ## simplified deployments and reduced dependancy management, for example: